Friends and More

-He got worried and asked me if I was all right?
-I said, “Yes, I- I just think that you are such of great man… You have such of good heart…” He looked at me long….
+He got worried and asked me if I was alright?
+I said, “Yes.
+I- I just think that you are such of great man… You have such of good heart…” He looked at me long….
 And that was it!
 He stopped talking.

 Next day I woke up about 8 o’clock to a loud noise in the kitchen.
 He was making breakfast for us two, but most important for me.

-“This is a calentada” (meaning warmed leftovers or food cooked the day before), he said while pouring food on my plate and continued.
-“Here is where the proteins are. the Kernel guys can take all their cereals and eat them themselves, not me buddy.
+“This is a calentada” (meaning warmed leftovers from food cooked the day before), he said, while pouring food on my plate and continued.
+“Here is where the proteins are.
+The Kernel guys can take all their cereals and eat them themselves, not me buddy.
 And talking about getting diabetes with all that stuff they put in it!
 No way!”

 “Hum, okay… this smells good and it does look good too.”
 I said.